jraphx.nn.pool

 \[ \begin{align}\begin{aligned}\mathbf{y} &= \mathrm{softmax}(\mathbf{X}\mathbf{p})\\\mathbf{i} &= \mathbf{y}_i > \tilde{\alpha}\\\mathbf{X}^{\prime} &= (\mathbf{X} \odot \mathbf{y})_{\mathbf{i}}\\\mathbf{A}^{\prime} &= \mathbf{A}_{\mathbf{i},\mathbf{i}},\end{aligned}\end{align} \]

 where nodes are dropped based on a learnable projection score \(\mathbf{p}\).
+The softmax is taken over the nodes of each graph, and the highest scoring node of every graph always survives the threshold.

 Parameters: